De Havilland Comet: Comet 4

 The last two Comet 4C fuselages were used to build prototypes of the Hawker Siddeley Nimrod maritime patrol aircraft.
 A Comet 4C (SA-R-7) was ordered by Saudi Arabian Airlines with an eventual disposition to the Saudi Royal Flight for the exclusive use of King Saud bin Abdul Aziz.
 Extensively modified at the factory, the aircraft included a VIP front cabin, a bed, special toilets with gold fittings and was distinguished by a green, gold and white colour scheme with polished wings and lower fuselage that was commissioned from aviation artist John Stroud.
 Following its first flight, the special order Comet 4C was described as "the world's first executive jet."

 Comet 5 proposal

-The Comet 5 was proposed as an improvement over previous models, including a wider fuselage with five-abreast seating, a wing with greater sweep and podded Rolls-Royce Conway engines.
+The Comet 5 was proposed as an improvement over previous models, including a wider and longer fuselage with five-abreast seating and a wing with greater sweep; still buried in the wing root were the Rolls-Royce Conway engines (very similar to the Vickers V-1000).
 Without support from the Ministry of Transport, the proposal languished as a hypothetical aircraft and was never realised.
 (Note: The MoT subsequently backed BOAC's order of Conway-powered Boeing 707s.)